dullroar/ten-steps-to-linux-survival/README.md

     COPY "My 2015 Tax Returns.pdf" \\MyServer\Finances\.

-In \*IX-land over time these differences seem to be getting better, but there are still "gotchas," often involving the differences in open source licenses in the underlying code.
+In UNIX-land over time these differences seem to be getting better, but there are still "gotchas," often involving the differences in open source licenses in the underlying code.
 There are fundamental differences and assumptions between the "GNU" and "GPL" licenses on the one side and "MIT" and "BSD" licenses on the other.
 I am not a lawyer, but I would summarize:

 -   **FSF/GNU/GPL** - mostly concerned with keeping open source "open," that is sharable and modifiable by all.